Holidaydrills/holidaydrills-java/java-versions/java-8/streams/streams.md

    * ...
 * You want to process the items within a collection in a parallel manner
 * You want to achieve the above mentioned points with concise and readable code
+* In general if you want to support functional-style operations on the elements of a stream.
+A typical example would be map-reduce (which means transforming the elements of a stream and reduce them to one output).

 ## How does it work?
 ### Old way vs. new way